applitude/applitude-workshop/Tasks.md

 Hint: Take a look at the UIColor class, arrays and the arc4random function

+### Oppgave 3

+Choose an app icon for the application.
+We have some app icons generated already in our resurs folder that you can choose from.
+Go to the xcassets file and add an app icon.
+If you don't want to experiment yourself, see the solution page.

 ### Oppgave 4 (could be difficult for complete beginners)